 - (a) Identification of racially and culturally diverse target markets. - (b) Use of marketing strategies to target diverse applicant pools. - (c) Expanded use of technology and maintenance of a strong internet presence.
-This may include an interactive department website and the use of department-managed social networking sites, if resources permit. - (d) Expanded outreach through partnerships with media, community groups, citizen academies, local colleges, universities and the military.
+This may include an interactive department website and the use of department-managed social networking sites, if resources permit. - (d) Expanded outreach through partnerships with media, community groups, citizen academies, local colleges, universities, and the military. - (e) Employee referral and recruitment incentive programs. - (f) Consideration of shared or collaborative regional testing processes.

-The Administration Lieutenant shall avoid advertising, recruiting and screening practices that tend to stereotype, focus on homogeneous applicant pools or screen applicants in a discriminatory manner.
+The Administration Lieutenant shall avoid advertising, recruiting, and screening practices that tend to stereotype, focus on homogeneous applicant pools, or screen applicants in a discriminatory manner.

-All job announcements must include a description of the duties of the position.
+All job announcements must include a description of the duties of the position, minimum qualifications of the position, elements of the application process, and note that the Department is an Equal Opportunity Employer.

-The Department should strive to facilitate and expedite the screening and testing process.
+The Department should strive to facilitate and expedite the screening and testing process, and should periodically inform each candidate of their status in the recruiting process.